ijekel2/BindingBooks/README.md

 ALTER DATABASE BindingBooksDB OWNER TO BindingBooksAdmin;
 ```

 Use the command `\q` to quit the psql terminal.
-Now your database should be configured according to the specifications in the project Web.config file.
+Now your database should be configured according to the specifications in the project's Web.config file.

 ### Downloading BindingBooks